7 Tips A Top Trichologist Gave Me For Strong & Healthy Hair

 I didn’t know it at the time, but when I met hairstylist and trichologist Helen Reavey recently, I desperately needed her help.
-I’d arrived to check out her haircare brand, Act + Acre, but when Reavey unveiled her high-tech microscope, things got serious for me and my scalp.
+I’d arrived at a London hotel to check out her hair-care brand, Act + Acre, but when Reavey unveiled her high-tech microscope, things got serious for me and my scalp.

-It is periodically flaky.
-I’ve been to various trichologists and dermatologists who have simply told me to wash my hair more often or to invest in a scalp scrub.
-I’ve even seen success with a handful of viral haircare trends, like using a glycolic acid exfoliator to chip away at dry, dead skin.
-But mostly, the flakes have persisted.
-In all honesty, they haven’t bothered me much; they’re more or less inconspicuous to others.
-But recently, they’ve been accompanied by a constant itch.

 AdvertisementADVERTISEMENT